 Under the pressures of population growth and the current climate crisis, food security and food safety have become issues of great concern.
 With the production of agricultural goods growing to opaque industrial and factory-scale proportions, the exhibition is presented as a moment of counter-consideration and introspection.
 While it highlights home-based and urban innovations and practices implemented in Jordan, it also invites a reflection on human nature and the values we want to embody in light of our salute to “possibilities”.
-These include the value of being conscious of the effect our food consumption and patterns have on the environment, economy, health and society, the value of self-reliance and our right to wholesome living, the value of resilience in the face of a changing world and rapid advancement of new challenges, and the value of a deeper connection to the Earth within our city, within our communities, and within our bodies through the food we consume.
+These include the value of being conscious of the effect our food consumption and patterns have on the environment, economy, health and society, the value of self-reliance and our right to wholesome living, the value of resilience in the face of a changing world, and the value of a deeper connection to the Earth within our city, within our communities, and within our bodies through the food we consume.

 This exhibition is a collaboration with Greening The Camps, with special thanks to the Center for the Study of the Built Environment.

 Header Photo Credit: Arthur Tainturier, Amman Office of Help Hilfe zur Selbsthilfe Rooftop, inside Greenhouse